State Secretariat for Education, Research and Innovation

-The State Secretariat for Education, Research and Innovation (SERI) (Note: Staatssekretariat für Bildung, Forschung und Innovation, Secrétariat d'État à la formation, à la recherche et à l'innovation, Segreteria di Stato per la formazione, la ricerca e l’innovazione, Secretariat da stadi per furmaziun, retschertga ed innovaziun) within the Federal Department of Economic Affairs, Education and Research is the federal government's specialised agency for national and international matters concerning education, research and innovation policy.
+The State Secretariat for Education, Research and Innovation (SERI) (Note: Staatssekretariat für Bildung, Forschung und Innovation, Secrétariat d'État à la formation, à la recherche et à l'innovation, Segreteria di Stato per la formazione, la ricerca e l’innovazione, Secretariat da stadi per furmaziun, retschertga ed innovaziun) within the Federal Department of Economic Affairs, Education and Research is the Swiss federal government's specialised agency for national and international matters concerning education, research and innovation policy.

 The SERI has 280 members of staff and controls an annual budget of around CHF 4.5 billion.
 The head of the SERI is State Secretary Martina Hirayama.

 Tasks

 Numerous public and private stakeholders contribute to Switzerland’s federally structured system of education, research and innovation (ERI).
 They are responsible for performance, funding, legislation and strategic management.
 As the Confederation’s specialised agency for the ERI system, the SERI has the following remit: